-I am a post-doctoral fellow at the Center for Strategic Studies in The Fletcher School of Law and Diplomacy at Tufts University, where my work focuses on international security, armed conflict, non-state actors, and urban warfare.
+I am a post-doctoral fellow at the Center for Strategic Studies in The Fletcher School of Law and Diplomacy at Tufts University and a Non-Resident Fellow with the Modern War Institute at West Point, where my work focuses on international security, armed conflict, non-state actors, and urban warfare.

 Previously, I was a post-doctoral fellow at the University of Pennsylvania’s Perry World House, and a pre-doctoral fellow at the Notre Dame International Security Center.
 I hold a Ph.D. in Political Science from the University of Notre Dame (2016), an M.A. in Conflict Resolution from Georgetown University (2010), and a B.A. from Brandeis University (2007).